-+Biol 141L-Human Anatomy and Physiology I Lab (1) CoReq: Biol 141 or prior completion
++Biol 141L-Human Anatomy and Physiology I Lab (1)

 Observation and identification of human tissues under light microscopy, in photomicrographs, and in Human models.
 Dissection of animal organs and tissues to complement lectures in Biology 141.
 (3 lab hrs.)

 Biol 142-Human Anatomy and Physiology II (3)